Citation styles are determined by discipline, like the Humanities or Sciences. Typically, disciplines fall under three main citation styles:

 Be sure to ASK your professor which citation style they want you to use.

-Information including hours and location is available at www.volstate.edu/LanguageCenter/
+Information for the center on the Gallatin campus, including hours and location, is available at www.volstate.edu/LanguageCenter

 According to Purdue University's Online Writing Lab (OWL) an "annotated bibliography includes a summary and/or evaluation of each of the sources."
 OWL's Annotated Bibliographies section offers more information on this special type of works cited/ bibliography including examples.